Wild Trip to Wildlife Paradise from Sydney to Melbourne (Photos)

-In addition, there is a colony of penguins on Phillip Island; Where every evening when dusk falls, the penguin parade begins, and the guide explains the characteristics of these animals, which are 30 cm long and are considered one of the smallest penguin species in the world and live in Australia and New Zealand.
+In addition, there is a colony of penguins on Phillip Island, where a penguin parade starts every evening at dusk, and the guide explains the characteristics of these animals that they are 30 cm long, and are considered one of the smallest penguin species. in the world and live in Australia and New Zealand.

 Suddenly, tourists see penguins appear from the sea, where they jump out of the water in small groups and walk along the beach to reach built caves and surrounded by walls that protect them from tourists, but the penguins do not immediately go to their shelters, but gather in small and large groups.

-On the way back to the parking lot, across the field, tourists can see a group of dark blue and white birds and hear their voices.
+On the way back to the parking lot, across the road, tourists can see a group of dark blue and white birds and hear their voices.